jaredsburrows/finance-api/README.md

     // Create basic Request URL
     String requestUrl = Builders.request()
                     .withYahoo()                 // Set the Company API
-                    .outputJSON()               // Set the Format for the data returned .getQuote("MSFT")           // Add a Quote
+                    .withProperty(Property.Name) // Set the Properties, (eg. Name of the company) .outputJSON()                // Set the Format for the data returned .getQuote("MSFT")            // Add a Quote
                     .buildURL();